PDAL/PDAL/doc/stages/writers.pgpointcloud.rst

 post_sql
   Optional SQL to execute *after* running the translation.
 If the value references a file, the file is read and any SQL inside is executed.
 Otherwise the value is executed as SQL itself.

+scale_x, scale_y, scale_z / offset_x, offset_y, offset_z
+  If ANY of these options are specified the X, Y and Z dimensions are adjusted by subtracting the offset and then dividing the values by the specified scaling factor before being written as 32-bit integers (as opposed to double precision values).
+If any of these options is specified, unspecified scale_<x,y,x> options are given the value of 1.0 and unspecified offset_<x,y,z> are given the value of 0.0.

+output_dims
+  If specified, limits the dimensions written for each point.
+Dimensions are listed by name and separated by commas.

 .. _PostgreSQL Pointcloud: http://github.com/pramsey/pointcloud